 How far ahead can I make my buttercream?

-Because buttercream has such a high percentage of sugar, it’s safe to leave at room temperature for 2 to 3 days.
-That said, buttercream can be kept in an airtight container in the fridge for
+Because buttercream has such a high percentage of sugar, it’s safe to leave at room temperature for two to three days.
+That said, buttercream can be kept in an airtight container in the fridge for up to a week, and frozen up to three months.

 What kind of butter should I use?